 Indiana Partnerships Center Seeks Public InputApril 15, 2014

 The Indiana Center for Family, School, and Community Partnerships, one of WFYI's American Graduate partners, is conducting a survey on parent preferences entitled "What Matters Most."
 The purpose of the survey is to gather data on which programs, curriculum, policies, and communication strategies are the most valued by families in our state.
 Results will be distributed through the Indiana Department of Education website.
 Thank you in advance for helping our partners find this valuable information from families throuought Indiana.
 Survey is available in both english and spanish.
-Make your voice heard today!
+Make your voice heard!